paulmederos/pm17/_posts/2021-07-21-personal-wellbeing-and-longevity-practices.markdown

 - Currently no extended fasts or water fasts

 Supplementation
-- 1g/day, DHA Omega-3 (fish oil, omegagenics)
+- 2g/day, DHA Omega-3 (fish oil, omegagenics)
     - why? anti-inflammatory impact because of low 3:6 ratio assumption; anecdotally, joints and digestion (post-SIBO) feel much better/smoother when taking O3.
-- Adaptogens (Reishi, Chaga, Cordyceps, Lions Mane)
+- Adaptogenic herbs (Ashwaghanda, Reishi, Chaga, Cordyceps, Lions Mane)
+    - toss these in as-needed.
+AShwaghanda is my go-to... ~2week consistent does seems to help
 - Caffeine (1 espresso worth per day; one or two more espresso drinks with decaf for the ritual)
 - Resveratrol - paused.
 - Homocysteine Supreme (aka B-complex) - paused.